WeChat U.S. ban cuts off users link to families in China

 By Krystal Hu

-Aug 7 (Reuters) - President Donald Trump’s ban on transactions using popular Chinese messaging app WeChat will cut ties to families and friends in China, millions of users in the U.S. fear, as they become the latest casualties in the standoff between the two nations.
+Aug 7 (Reuters) - U.S. President Donald Trump’s ban on transactions using popular Chinese messaging app WeChat will cut ties to families and friends in China, millions of users in the United States fear, as they become the latest casualties in the standoff between the two nations.

-WeChat, owned by Chinese internet giant Tencent Holdings Ltd 0700.HK, is popular among Chinese students, expats and some Americans who have personal or business relationships in China.
-Most popular messaging apps in the U.S., including Facebook Messenger FB.O, Whatsapp and Telegram have been blocked in China.
+WeChat, owned by Chinese internet giant Tencent Holdings Ltd , is popular among Chinese students, expats and some Americans who have personal or business relationships in China.
+Most popular messaging apps in the United States, including Facebook Messenger , Whatsapp and Telegram have been blocked in China.

 “I came to the U.S. for free access to information.
 I feel I’m targeted by Trump," said Tingru Nan, a Chinese graduate student at the University of Delaware.
 "I’m living in constant fear now thinking I might get disconnected with friends and families.”

 The ban will cut off far more than the up to 6 million Chinese people who live in the United States.
-In the past three months, WeChat has had an average of 19 million daily active users in the U.S., according to analytics firms Apptopia.
+In the past three months, WeChat has had an average of 19 million daily active users in the United States, according to analytics firms Apptopia.

 Expats, who are adept at working around oppressive firewalls in their home country, are preparing backup plans while in America.